morze00/QFS_kinematics/README.md

 Modify info.hh to change beam parameters, masses, internal momentum spread, etc.

+The code implements parameterized NN cross section the NN center-of-mass frame using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220

 Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like proton "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.
 By default, inverse kinematics and (p,2p) reactions are assumed (if no flag is set).